AdaCore/spark2014/docs/lrm/source/subprograms.rst

                    have implicit dependency_relation that result depends
                    on all inputs.
 Covered by another TU

 #.
-[A subprogram which has an explicit Depends aspect specification
+A procedure without an explicit Depends aspect specification has a
-   and lacks an explicit Global aspect specification is assumed to have the [unique] Global aspect specification that is consistent with the subprogram's Depends aspect.]
+   default ``dependency_relation`` that each member of its output set is dependent on every member of its input set.
+[This conservative approximation may be improved by analyzing the body of the subprogram if it is present.]

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS subprogram with explicit Depends and implicit Global has the unique global aspect that is consistent with the Depends aspect.

-#.
-[A subprogram which has an explicit Global aspect specification
-   but lacks an explicit Depends aspect specification and, as yet, has no implementation of its body is assumed to have the conservative ``dependency_relation`` that each member of the output set is dependent on every member of the input set.]

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 SS a subprogram with an explicit Global aspect and no Depends or body has an implicit dependency_relation where each output is dependent on every input
+      :Trace Unit: FA 6.1.5 SS a subprogram with no Depends or body has an implicit dependency_relation where each
+                   output is dependent on every input

 .. centered:: **Dynamic Semantics**